dioptre/ovextras/coadapt-classification/src/box-algorithms/README.txt

 ******************************************************

 File generation completed
-[Thu Jan 19 13:17:56 2012]
+[Mon Aug 26 10:26:08 2013]
 -------------------------

 The generator produced the following files:

 The Box class:
-- ovpCBoxAlgorithmTestCLassifieur.h
+- ovpCBoxAlgorithmAdaptiveP300Classifier.h
-- ovpCBoxAlgorithmTestCLassifieur.cpp
+- ovpCBoxAlgorithmAdaptiveP300Classifier.cpp
 Please put these files in your local repository, in the project of your choice (e.g. Signal Processing or Classification)
-     [openvibe-repository]/trunk/openvibe-plugins/[plugin-project]/trunc/src/[my-box-folder]
+     [openvibe-repository]/contrib/plugins/[plugin-project]/src/[my-box-folder]

-You may have to change the file ovpCBoxAlgorithmTestCLassifieur.h to make it find the included file ovp_defines.h, whose path is related to the project used.
+You may have to change the file ovpCBoxAlgorithmAdaptiveP300Classifier.h to make it find the included file ovp_defines.h, whose path is related to the project used.

 Don't forget to declare your box in ovp_main.cpp, in order to make it available in the Designer.
 Look in one of the ovp_main.cpp file, you will find examples of such declarations (#include the header, then OVP_Declare_New macro).
+This look something like this:

+#include "[my-box-folder]/ovpCBoxAlgorithmAdaptiveP300Classifier.h"

+...

+OVP_Declare_Begin();

+...

+OVP_Declare_New(OpenViBEPlugins::Classification::CBoxAlgorithmAdaptiveP300ClassifierDesc);
+...

+OVP_Declare_End();

 If your box doesn't appear in the designer, maybe it's because you cannot see Unstable Boxes.
 Try to set your configuration file (openvibe.conf on windows / .openviberc on Linux) with the following token :